Skip to page content

 Vareta Bryan

-Formerly a Lay Member with Gloucestershire NHS Clinical Commissioning Group, and a Trustee with North and West Gloucester Advice Bureau.
+Prior to joining the Trust, she held a similar role with Gloucestershire NHS Clinical Commissioning Group and was a Trustee with North and West Gloucester Advice Bureau.
 Vareta has a longstanding commitment to the voluntary and community sectors having both worked and held voluntary positions on a range of boards in the sector.
+Vareta’s interests are travelling, gardening, healthy lifestyle coaching, teaching plant-based cooking, and enjoying her grandchildren.

 Jaki Meekings Davis